Bulk viscous quintessential inflation

-where $x_{end}=4(1-\sqrt{1/2})\cong 1.1715$, is the value of the parameter $x$ when inflation ends.
-For our values of $x$ that allow to fit well with the theoretical value of the spectral index, its running and the tensor/scalar ratio with their observable values, we will obtain $64\leq N\leq 117$.
+where $x_{end}$ is the value of the parameter $x$ when inflation ends, and $x_{end}=6(1-\sqrt{2/3})\cong 1.1010$.
+The values of $x$ which allow to fit well with the theoretical values of the inflationary parameters, namely, the spectral index, its running and the tensor/scalar ratio with their observable values, we obtain $64\leq N(x)\leq 117$.